zdravkov/kendo-docs/getting-started/framework/mvvm/bindings/source.md

 Adding or removing items from the array will update the HTML contents of the target element.

+> *Important:* A single root element should be used in the template when binding to an array.

 ### Source binding to array of objects

     <ul data-template="ul-template" data-bind="source: products">